strontian/rainsorter/README.md

 ## Output

-Running the program creates the file [output/MSAs_By_Wetness.csv](output/MSAs_By_Wetness.csv), which is a list of MSA's and their Population Wetness values, in descending order.
+Running the program creates:
+  [output/MSAs_By_Wetness.csv](output/MSAs_By_Wetness.csv) - a list of MSA's and their Population Wetness values, in descending order.
+  [output/MSAs_By_Quintiles.csv](output/MSAs_By_Quintiles.csv) - json file of MSA's with wetness quintile and coordinates
 ## License

 rainsorter is released under LGPL 2.1